alexanderluna/alexanderluna.github.io/_posts/unix/2018-10-13-make-bundler-faster-with-docker.md

       - ruby_bundle:/usr/local/bundle
       - .:/site
     ports:
-      - '80:4000'
+      - '4000:4000'

 volumes:
   ruby_bundle:
+    external: true
 ```

+> Note that we are setting `external` to true here otherwhise docker would
+> create a new volume using the folder and volume name resulting in a name
+> like git-blog_ruby_bundle which wouldn't allow us to reuse the volume for
+> other containers.

-No we can run **docker-compose up** again and will see that bundler installs our
-gems again but if we stop the container and run **docker-compose up** again
+No we can run **docker-compose up** again and we will see that bundler installs our gems again but if we stop the container and run **docker-compose up** again
 it loads all the gems from the volume and the startup time is much shorter.

 We can also share this named volume with other containers as well.